 Who Is Jonah Hill?

-Born on December 20, 1983, in Los Angeles, Jonah Hill Feldstein is the son of Richard Feldstein, a tour accountant for Guns N' Roses, and Sharon Lyn, a costume designer and fashion stylist.
+Born on December 20, 1983, in Los Angeles, Jonah Hill Feldstein is the son of Richard Feldstein, a Guns N' Roses tour accountant, and Sharon Lyn, a fashion stylist and costume designer.
 Raised in a creative atmosphere, Hill had dreams of becoming a writer, wanting to join the writing teams of The Simpsons and Saturday Night Live.
 Hill attended Brentwood School and ultimately graduated from Crossroads, a college preparatory school in Santa Monica.
 He then moved to New York to study drama at The New School, where he began writing and performing in plays.

 While in college, Hill performed his plays at the Black and White bar in the East Village.
 He became friends with actor Dustin Hoffman's children, Rebecca and Jake, who introduced him to their father.
 Hoffman asked Hill to audition for a role in I Heart Huckabees, which Hill landed, making his film debut in 2004.
 A number of high-profile film and TV parts followed, including a brief appearance in The 40-Year-Old Virgin and a supporting role in Knocked Up.